Exciting Safaris and culture tours to Africa.

 Large elephant herd in Zakouma

 Morning game drives turned out to be the best time to observe birds.
-In the mornings, we saw massive flocks of various species fill the sky as they headed toward the nearby watering holes.
+In the mornings, we saw massive flocks of various species fill the sky as they headed toward the nearby watering holes, it was like rush hour traffic for birds.

 On one drive with a group of guests, we again went to find the large herds of elephants.
 After hours of driving, they were eventually spotted.
 The herd, which easily numbered in the hundreds, sensed our presence and started to run away.
 The herd was followed by a large flock of birds called egrets.
 Egrets ride on the elephants’ backs feeding on parasites and insects that are stirred up from the soil and grass as elephants walk.
 Egrets also help to protect the herd by sounding the alarm if predators are approaching.
 This gives elephants a chance to guard their babies against a possible attack.
 There were quite a few calves in the herd, a great sign that the population is making a comeback.
 In all my years going on safaris, I have never seen such a large herd of elephants.

 After a long drive, Hassane said we would stop along the roadside at 5:30 PM to set up camp for the night.
-I had heard many stories about carjackers waiting on the roads, so my first thought was “what about the carjackers?”.
+I had heard many stories about carjackers waiting on the roads, so my first thought was “What about the carjackers?”.
 I decided to just put my trust in Hassane.
 We pulled off the road and drove into the bush.
-Surrounded by nature, we set up camp.
+Surrounded by nature, and set up cam

 After breakfast, we commenced our road trip.
-At one point, Hassane pointed to my side of the window and says, “look a caravan!”.
+At one point, Hassane pointed to my side of the window and said, “Look a caravan!”.
 It was a magnificent sight.
 A large group of nomads was migrating in a long line, with their large herds of cattle, donkeys, goats, and all their belongings.

 I was able to talk with Leon Lamprecht, the current park manager, and ranger Zakaria Hassane about their experiences.
 To read more